Book Now

 • Evening Meditation Session

 Exploring this culturally rich capital city of Nepal and its heritage in guided sightseeing shall be the main attraction of today’s itinerary.
-Star attractions of this sightseeing are the ancient Buddhist stupa of Swayambhunath, also known as the Monkey Temple, known for its unique blend of Hinduism and Buddhism besides the beautiful view of Kathmandu city from its premises.
+The main attractions of this sightseeing are the ancient Buddhist stupa of Swayambhunath, also known as the Monkey Temple, known for its unique blend of Hinduism and Buddhism, besides the beautiful view of Kathmandu city from its premises.
 We then head on to the Boudhanath Stupa, one of the largest stupas in the world, which has the Tibetan community, Sherpas, and tourists circumambulating around it alike every day.
 Get immersed in the peaceful Buddhist mantras and observe the pilgrims paying their respect to Lord Buddha.
-We shall then visit the Hindu sacred pilgrimage of Pashupatinath Temple, in the complex of which you shall find several small temples, statues, and ancient heritages.
+We shall then visit the Hindu sacred pilgrimage of Pashupatinath Temple, in the complex where you shall find several small temples, statues, and ancient heritages.
 People find the meaning of life when they observe the open cremation at the bank of the holy Bagmati River, get blessings from the sadhus draped in saffron and holding tridents, and feel positivity.
 Stay overnight in Kathmandu.

-• MealsBreakfast + Lunch + Dinner
+Meals: Breakfast + Lunch + Dinner

 • Morning Yoga Session

-Organize your trekking equipment and pack your bags the day before, as you will leave early for Lukla which is the gateway to Everest.
+Organize your trekking equipment and pack your bags the day before, as you will leave early for Lukla, which is the gateway to Everest.
 Led by your trekking guide, you will reach Lukla from the scenic flight in a carefully loaded twin otter that shall mark the adventure in the region.

 Crossing a suspension bridge, the journey shall continue on to Phakding through small settlements, a viewpoint of Kusum Kangaroo, past prayer wheels, and prayer flags, dense forest, diverse flora, and fauna, besides the caravan of trekkers and climbers, porters, and locals in and out of the Khumbu valley.
 Your meal plan for today includes breakfast, lunch, dinner, and an Evening Meditation session. staying overnight in Phakding.

-• MealsBreakfast + Lunch + Dinner
+Meals: Breakfast + Lunch + Dinner

-Your trekking continues along the majestic and torrential Dudh Koshi River towards the ancient trading hub of Namche Bazaar.
-Starting with the first view of Kongde Ri Peak and through some suspension bridges, the trail turns to the beautiful Benkar Valley past a beautiful waterfall, ancient gompa, and lush forests decorating the surroundings.
+Your trek continues along the majestic and torrential Dudh Koshi River towards the ancient trading hub of Namche Bazaar.
+Starting with the first view of Kongde Ri Peak and through some suspension bridges, the trail turns to the beautiful Benkar Valley past a beautiful waterfall, an ancient gompa, and lush forests decorating the surroundings.

 At Benkar, you can enjoy the view of Thamserku (6,623 meters) and the sacred Khumbila Peak (5,765 meters) before stopping briefly at Monjo, the gateway to Sagarmatha National Park.
-Moving ahead through Jorsale village, you will reach Larja Dobhan, crossing the high suspension bridge over the confluence of Dudh Koshi and Bhote Koshi and embark on the trail that goes steeply to Namche Bazaar.
+Moving ahead through Jorsale village, you will reach Larja Dobhan, crossing the high suspension bridge over the confluence of Dudh Koshi and Bhote Koshi, and embark on the trail that goes steeply to Namche Bazaar.

-En route to Namche, you will have the view of majestic peaks such as Everest (8,848 meters), Lhotse (8,516 meters), and Nuptse (7,879 meters) providing some relief during the ascent on the steep section.
+En route to Namche, you will have the view of majestic peaks such as Everest (8,848 meters), Lhotse (8,516 meters), and Nuptse (7,879 meters), providing some relief during the ascent on the steep section.

 Namche Bazaar is famous for being the buzzing Sherpa town, and the perfect town for acclimatization and a hub for day hikes, having superb surroundings and scenery as well as rich cultural heritage.
 Your meal consists of breakfast, lunch, dinner, and staying two nights in Namche Bazaar.

-• MealsBreakfast + Lunch + Dinner
+Meals: Breakfast + Lunch + Dinner

-• MealsBreakfast + Lunch + Dinner
+Meals: Breakfast + Lunch + Dinner

 Trekking to the higher altitudes, you shall start your walk with a short but steep climb out of the Namche Bazaar before trekking on a fairly leveled trail to reach the settlements of Kenjoma and Sanasa through the dense forest and other vegetation, view of the mighty Everest and the occasional exchange of greetings with fellow trekkers from other expeditions.